Diego F. Leal

 Bogotá

-I'm an Assistant Professor of Sociology at the University of Arizona.
+I'm an Associate Professor of Sociology at the University of Arizona.
 I was born and raised in Bogotá, Colombia.